stefanjudis/8-bit-revolution/README.md

 ## How does this work?

-Using serverless functions you can build all the HTTP you need to power your static site (finally!!!).
-This example site uses Netlify Lambda to send messages to all of your friends using Twilio.
+Using serverless functions you can build all the HTTP endpoints you need to power your static sites (finally!!!).
+This example site uses Netlify Lambda functions to send messages to all of your friends using the Twilio API.
+Thanks to the usage of function your authorization token won't be exposed and it's save to use Twilio.

 ## Setup